pjoneja/Portfolio/Fan Messages/readme.md

 ### Further Notes:
 * Used Google Spreadsheets for extremely simple (read: basic) user experience.
 See screenshot above.
 Users can post their message WITHOUT having to create an account.
 * Implement data validation (Google Form / Spreadsheet feature) to filter out vulgar language on a school website.
 It's just a basic law of the Internet, when people get to be anonymous online, they tend to abuse their welcome.
+This filter was very rudimentary, and I recognize it would fall prey to the [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem)

 ### Future Improvements:
 * Security: Prevent HTML/JavaScript injection attacks by 'escaping' the use of such syntax by the user.
 Leverage existing frameworks such as [Zend Escaper](http://framework.zend.com/manual/current/en/modules/zend.escaper.escaping-javascript.html)